numpy/numpy/doc/source/user/absolute_beginners.rst

   array([1., 1.])

-Or even an empty array:
+Or even an empty array!
+The function *empty* creates an array whose initial content is random and depends on the state of the memory.

 ::